 - Add fruit and blend again.

-Use frozen fruit to make smoothie cold.
+- Use frozen fruit to make refreshingly cool smoothie.

 - To cut down on the natural sugars in this smoothie, swap 1 banana with 1/2 avocado or 1/2 cup frozen cauliflower.